-This is one of the most important steps in any rewrite because it helps ensure you’re taking the app in a direction that meets your client’s needs.
+This is one of the most important steps any time the decision is taken to rewrite software, because it helps ensure you’re taking the app in a direction that meets your client’s needs.
 The alternative to this is figuring things out on your own, which takes time, money, and guesswork.
 It also comes with its fair share of risks related to miscommunication.

 Here’s a simple example.
 Say a project gets started and your client decides that a button in the app should change based on users’ actions.
 Now imagine one of your designers wants to rework the entire app’s design around a black background, but doesn’t know that one of the user actions will make the button turn black.
 If this information isn’t exchanged very early on, you could find yourself with a mess on your hands when delivery comes around—one that could have easily been avoided, too.

 Before you begin to rewrite software, be aware of any risks that might come with the project.
 A common scenario when people start to rewrite software is “the one-man show.”
 If a single developer has made every decision about the app you’ll be reworking and all questions and changes need to go through them, plan ahead for this.

 Try to get your hands on the old code base, to see how the previous version of the app was built.
 Think about access to development platforms (Firebase, App Center, etc.), which you’ll need to build features like push notifications and analytics and distribute in-progress versions of the app to testers.
 And don’t forget about access to distribution platforms (Google Play Publish, App Store) – anytime you rewrite software like this you’ll need access to platforms like these to push the new version of the app to live.